googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 **Conditions:**

-- **They must have a positive width value.** Due to this function, they are expected to have an advanced width value with positive sidebearings, that is, they should not be 0 width glyphs.
+- **They must have a positive width value `≠0`** Due to this function, they are expected to have an advanced width value with positive sidebearings, that is, they should not be zero width glyphs.
 - They should share the design of the `combining marks` for consistency reasons.
 To ensure this in a practical way, it is suggested to create them by using the combining marks as components in the source file.
 - They use the simple name of the mark, e.g. `acute` or `grave`
 - They must have the right Unicode codepoint in your source file to work properly.